ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/ParameterID/stateflows/uz_FluxMapID.rst

 It only controls the triggering of the operating points.
 The necessary measurement vales can either be captured via the :ref:`JavaScope` or an external measurement device.
 For this purpose a trigger (when ``activeState = 403``) signals the point of time, at which the measurement of this operating point can take place.

+During operation, it is possible to automatically determine the current winding temperature, via identifying the current stator resistance and comparing it to a reference value at a set temperature.
+This guarantees that the measurements are only recorded when the motor has the same winding temperature.
+This can be turned off.
+The ``ID-state`` simply assumes then, that the winding temperature is constant.

 .. tikz:: Schematic overview of the FluxMapID
   :libs: shapes, arrows, positioning, calc,fit, backgrounds, shadows